ctrlw/magni/README.md

   * s: save the current preview as an image, name is the current timestamp
   * 1-0: set magnification level to specific value between 1 and 10
   * Esc or q: quit
-* Push buttons via GPIO, one to iterate to the next scaling factor and one to toggle colour inversion
+* Push buttons via GPIO, one to iterate to the next scaling factor and one to switch between colour inversion / colour modes

 ## Hardware
 To build the magnifier, you need at least the following